janakitti/shopify-frontend-challenge-2021/README.md

 ![login](https://github.com/janakitti/shopify-frontend-challenge-2021/blob/main/demo_assets/login.gif)

 I added a mock login feature that goes together with the Shareable Links feature.
 The login feature doesn't use any authentication technology, it's simply used as a fun way for users to attatch their name to their nominations for their shareable links.
 The username from the login is kept in the context store so that it can be accessible throughout the app.

+### Persistency

+I used `localStorage` to store the username and list of nominations for the currently logged-in user.
+This allows the user to leave their browser and have their nominations persist when the revisit the app.

 ### Shareable Links